Day Crafting Today / How To Think Like A Day Crafter.

 The problem with business goals and imagining the future

+Why is Day Crafting primarily concerned with shaping today, this day as the way to a good life?
 I began coaching leaders almost 20 years ago in the context of their skills development, quality of life and ambitions.
 I noticed that nearly everyone could easily imagine exciting future goals.
 I was part of a programme that took executives through a deep visioning process and at the end they knew this: where I want to be in x months or x years time.
 However, almost none of them knew how to affect the quality of the day they were actually in and most goals were dropped a matter of weeks later.
 The part of our thinking that imagines the future is no match for the identity and behaviour part that dominates the present.